 Ko Olina’s Secret Lagoon

 This sea turtle-spotting location on Oahu was the place I chose to write about in my very first post.
 Located on the west side of the island in a little tourist pocket called Ko Olina, this little lagoon was quite a secret when I wrote about it over two years ago.
 Now, not so much, but it’s still a great place to spot some turtles.
-The lagoon is also super shallow, so it’s the perfect place for kiddos to see turtles on Oahu.
+The lagoon is also super shallow, so, for the kiddos, it’s definitely the best place to see turtles on Oahu.

 To get to this secret lagoon, set your directions on Google Maps to “Lanikuhonua.”
 As you pull up, you’ll come to a parking lot that looks like it has no access.
 If you drive all the way up to the chain or bar that’s blocking your access to the rest of the parking, you’ll notice that there’s a small area to your right with about a dozen stalls that you can park in.